 The electronics industry also takes advantage of Swiss screw machines to manufacture small, intricate parts with lots of features.
 A variety of different metals and materials are used in electronics, so it’s a major benefit to these companies that the Swiss screw machine accommodates different materials.

-Any industry that uses small precision parts will benefit from the capabilities of Swiss screw machines.
+Any industry that uses high quantities of small precision parts will benefit from the capabilities of Swiss screw machines.

 Spex produces a huge variety of quality parts with our Swiss screw machines.
 Some of these parts include: